deeplearning4j/deeplearning4j-docs/hadoop.md

 # Deep Learning on Hadoop

 Eclipse Deeplearning4j is the deep-learning framework with the tightest and most reliable Hadoop integration.
 Deeplearning4j has been certified on CDH and HDP.
 It runs as a Hadoop job.
-You can add deep learning to your Hadoop cluster for free, because it can be downloaded and run on your Hadoop cluster without needing the approval of a central IT department.
+You can add deep learning to your Hadoop cluster for free, because Deeplearning4j can be downloaded and run on your Hadoop cluster without needing the approval of a central IT department.

+Scooping data out of HDFS, Deeplearning4j can use [Apache Spark](./spark) for fast ETL, loading batches of data onto GPU RAM, even as the GPU processes the previous data batch.

 ## Further Reading